-Figure 8.13 Occurrence of incoming events and resulting actions: an illustration.
+Figure 4.13 Occurrence of incoming events and resulting actions: an illustration.

-Error Detection, Recovery and Sequencing
+45.3 Error Detection, Recovery and Sequencing

 Error detection, recovery and sequencing functions are all concerned with ensuring DLSDUs are delivered to the receiver entity without error.
-Recall that transfer of a ence of bits over the physical medium is prone to transmission errors.
-Further, processing capability and buffer space is always finite, a receiver may not be able effer incoming DLPDUs.
-In spite of these limitations, DLSDUs must be delivered to the transmission in their contents, loss, or duplication, and in the proper sequence.
+Recall that transfer of a equence of bits over the physical medium is prone to transmission errors.
+Further, are processing capability and buffer space is always finite, a receiver may not be able buffer incoming DLPDUs.
+In spite of these limitations, DLSDUs must be delivered thout alteration in their contents, loss, or duplication, and in the proper sequence.

-There are a number of approaches to error detection and recovery, but the one most uently employed is based upon error detection and re-transmission.
-If a PDU is we to have been corrupted by noise it is simply discarded.
-A discarded PDU can now reated in a manner identical to that when it is lost.
-Transmission errors can be ected by computing a checksum on the PDU and transmitting it as part of the PDU f.
-Thus, a checksum is considered to be a part of the protocol control information. choice of checksum algorithm is based upon the characteristics of transmission r.
-For example, a Cyclic Redundancy Checksum (or CRC) is considered ideally the for detecting burst errors.
-Further, the generation of a CRC, or its interpretation, be conveniently done in hardware.
+There are a number of approaches to error detection and recovery, but the one most requently employed is based upon error detection and re-transmission.
+If a PDU is nown to have been corrupted by noise it is simply discarded.
+A discarded PDU can now treated in a manner identical to that when it is lost.
+Transmission errors can be etected by computing a checksum on the PDU and transmitting it as part of the PDU self.
+Thus, a checksum is considered to be a part of the protocol control information.
+The choice of checksum algorithm is based upon the characteristics of transmission error.
+For example, a Cyclic Redundancy Checksum (or CRC) is considered ideally nited for detecting burst errors.
+Further, the generation of a CRC, or its interpretation, an be conveniently done in hardware.

-Lost PDUs can be recovered using one of several protocols, based on transmissions.
+Lost PDUs can be recovered using one of several protocols, based on re-transmissions.
 Once a PDU is known to have been lost, it is simply re-transmitted.
-The detection of loss of PDUs becomes a major concern.
-In most protocols, the ponsibility of ensuring that a PDU has been delivered to the corresponding Data Link tity rests with the sender.
-The receiving Data Link entity is expected to acknowledge receipt by sending an appropriate acknowledgement.
-Acknowledgement PDUs are emselves not acknowledged.
-Thus, if an acknowledgement does not arrive within a redefined interval, the initiator simply re-transmits the original PDU.
-Of course, this ay result in duplication sometimes.
-Thus, a protocol is needed that can recover from st duplicated PDUs.
+Thus detection of loss of PDUs becomes a major concern.
+In most protocols, the responsibility of ensuring that a PDU has been delivered to the corresponding Data Link entity rests with the sender.
+The receiving Data Link entity is expected to acknowledge the receipt by sending an appropriate acknowledgement.
+Acknowledgement PDUs are themselves not acknowledged.
+Thus, if an acknowledgement does not arrive within a predefined interval, the initiator simply re-transmits the original PDU.
+Of course, this may result in duplication sometimes.
+Thus, a protocol is needed that can recover from lost duplicated PDUs.